-- Attend at least two 4-H leaders meetings held at the Ada County UI Extension Office.
-Meetings are held the first Thursday of every month (except December, July, and August) at 7 p.m.
+- Attend at least two 4-H leaders meetings held at the UI Extension office in Ada County.
+Meetings are held the first Thursday of every month (except December, July and August) at 7 p.m.

 - Attend at least two volunteer trainings offered throughout the year.
 Trainings are offered periodically before 4-H leaders meetings at 6 p.m.